c-h-/universal-native-boilerplate/README.md

     - Deep linking support (Android/iOS; easy to add others) _Note: Make sure to [configure the proper scheme and hostname](https://reactnavigation.org/docs/guides/linking) for your app_
     - URL support (web/server)
     - Redux integrated
+- [Internationalization](https://github.com/AlexanderZaytsev/react-native-i18n) - translate your app into other languages easily
+  - See react-native-i18n home page for usage.
+Allows for multiple languages with template variables.
 - Redux
   - State management and logic organization
 - Redux Persist